Planning Your Distribution Strategy

 What are common external sharing scenarios?

-External distribution method: Portals for nearly all scenarios.
+External distribution method: External Portals for nearly all scenarios.
 They provide controlled access without creating user accounts, maintaining your permission structure, or training external people on your platform.

 Control Requirements